-Being frustrated that Eskom’s monopoly on power generation coupled with their mis-management of power supply is justified.
+Being frustrated that Eskom’s monopoly on power generation coupled with their mis-management of power supply is fully justified.
 However until the system is changed (democratization of power!), how do we survive load shedding?
-Reducing our electricity use especially during the morning and evening peaks is a reasonable citizen’s contribution to reducing the demand on the electricity supply and the risk of load shedding.
+Reducing our electricity use especially during the morning and evening peaks is a reasonable citizen’s contribution to reducing the demand on the electricity supply.
+It reduces the need for load shedding.

 Strategies to survive load shedding at Work: